essembeh/AirvantageFS/README.md

 Next
 ----
  - Develop apply settings
- - generate filesystem from data model
+ - Generate filesystem from the data model contained in the Airvantage Application Model